Eleusinian Mysteries: Mysteries

-The main theme was the ascent of Persephone and the reunion with her mother Demeter.
+One line of thought by modern scholars has been that the Mysteries were intended "to elevate man above the human sphere into the divine and to assure his redemption by making him a god and so conferring immortality upon him".
+The main theme was Persephone's ascent from the underworld and her reunion with her mother Demeter.
 At the beginning of the feast, the priests filled two special vessels and poured them out, one towards the west and the other towards the east.
-The people looking both to the sky and the earth shouted in a magical rhyme "rain and conceive".
-In a ritual, a child was initiated from the hearth (the divine fire).
-The name pais (child) appears in the Mycenean inscriptions, it was the ritual of the "divine child" who originally was Ploutos.
-In the Homeric hymn the ritual is connected with the myth of the agricultural god Triptolemus.
+The people looking to the sky and the earth shouted in a magical rhyme, "rain and conceive".

+In one ritual, a child was initiated from the hearth (the divine fire).
+The name pais (child) appears in the Mycenaean inscriptions; this was the ritual of the "divine child", originally Ploutos.
+In the Homeric Hymn, the ritual is connected with the myth of the agricultural god Triptolemus.
 The goddess of nature survived in the mysteries where the following words were uttered: "Mighty Potnia bore a great son".
-Potnia (Linear B po-ti-ni-ja : lady or mistress), is a Mycenaean title applied to goddesses, and probably the translation of a similar title of pre-Greek origin.
+Potnia (Linear B po-ti-ni-ja : lady or mistress), is a Mycenaean title applied to goddesses, probably the translation of a similar title of pre-Greek origin.

 The high point of the celebration was "an ear of grain cut in silence", which represented the force of the new life.
 The idea of immortality did not exist in the mysteries at the beginning, but the initiated believed that they would have a better fate in the underworld.
-Death remained a reality, but at the same time a new beginning like the plant which grows from the buried seed.
-A depiction from the old palace of Phaistos is very close to the image of the anodos of Persephone.
-An armless and legless deity grows out of the ground, and her head turns to a large flower.
+Death remained a reality, but was also a new beginning, like the plant which grows from the buried seed.

+A depiction from the old palace of Phaistos is very close to the image of the anodos ("ascent") of Persephone: An armless and legless deity grows out of the ground, and her head turns to a large flower.

-According to George Mylonas, the lesser mysteries were held "as a rule once a year in the early spring in the month of flowers, the Anthesterion," while "the Greater Mysteries were held once a year and every fourth year they were celebrated with special splendor in what was known as the penteteris.
-Kerényi concurs with this assessment: "The Lesser Mysteries were held at Agrai in the month of Anthesterion, our February...
-The initiates were not even admitted to the epopteia [Greater Mysteries] in the same year, but only in September of the following year."
+According to archaeologist George Mylonas, the lesser mysteries were held "as a rule once a year in the early spring in the month of flowers, the Anthesterion," while "the Greater Mysteries were held once a year and every fourth year they were celebrated with special splendor in what was known as the penteteris.
+Classical scholar Károly Kerényi concurs with this assessment: "The Lesser Mysteries were held at Agrai in the month of Anthesterion, our February...
+The initiates were not even admitted to the epopteía [Greater Mysteries] in the same year, but only in September of the following year."
 This cycle continued for about two millennia.

 In the Homeric Hymn to Demeter, King Celeus is said to have been one of the first people to learn the secret rites and mysteries of her cult.
 He was also one of her original priests, along with Diocles, Eumolpos, Polyxeinus, and Triptolemus, Celeus' son, who had supposedly learned agriculture from Demeter.